Jump to maincontent

 The Munch centre in Løten was opened at Klevfos in June of 2012, in collaboration with the municipality of Løten.
 Løten municipality owns the centre, and it is run by Klevfos pursuant to an agreement with the municipality.

-There are regular guided tours of the Munch centre at noon every day, except Monday and Saturday.
-Go to the factory.
+There are regular guided tours of the Munch centre every day at 13 pm during the museums open season in July.